pizza3/lmonix/README.md

 You can start the local server by clicking on the play button logo on the top right corner of the, and then click on `Start Server`.
 It will display the url which you can access on any device through the web browser, connected on the same wifi network.

-# Deployed Examples

-You can download these examples and open the folder inside Lmonix App .

 # Available Scripts

 In the project directory, you can run: